-Teething is the process of teeth moving and breaking through the gums.
+Teething is the process of teeth growing and breaking through the gums.
 This is a normal developmental stage for your baby.

-The following are the most common signs and symptoms of teething.
-However, each baby may experience symptoms differently.
-Signs and symptoms may include:
+The following are the most common signs and symptoms of teething:

-Drooling more than usual (drooling may start as early as three or four months of age, but is not always a sign of teething)
+Drooling more than usual (drooling may start as early as age 3 months or 4 months, but is not always a sign of teething)

 Constantly putting fingers or fists in the mouth (babies like to chew on things whether or not they are teething)